Covering theory, (mono)morphism categories and stable Auslander algebras: The induced -precovering and preserve the almost split sequences

-From now on to the end of this section, let $\CC$ be a Krull-Schmidt abelian category with enough projectivs and injectivs.
+From now on to the end of this section, let $\CC$ be a semiperfect and Hom-finite abelian category with enough projectivs and injectivs and $\rm{H(\CC)}$ has almost split sequences.
+Hence $\CC$ is a Krull-Schmidt category.

 In \cite{RS2}, the notation $\CF(\CC)$ is used to denote the subcategory of $\rm{H}(\CC)$ consisting of all epimorphisms.
 Here since we use the notation $\CF(\CC)$ for the category of finitely presented functors over $\CC$, hence in place of $\CF(\CC)$ the notation $\rm{Epi}(\CC)$ is used.
 The kernel and cokernel functors are defined as follows:

 induce a pair of inverse equivalences.
 To distinguish the above functors for a specific abelian category $\CC$, in case of need, we denote $\Ker_{\CC}$ and $\rm{Cok}_{\CC}$.